 Tax relief on private investment in social enterprise

 The Government would implement a new tax break to promote private social sector investment.
 The tax exemption will complement other government-led recent measures to help social enterprises access the capital they need, such as the 2012 launch of Big Society Finance.
 The Government will agree on the details of the relief by the summer of 2013, and the relief must introduce in the 2014 Finance Act.

 In order to ensure compliance with RTI a number of new penalties will be introduced for employers operating Pay As You Earn (PAYE) to ensure employers comply with the information and payment obligations, which will apply on and after 6 April 2014.

 Enhanced capital allowances

-Subject to state aid approval this measure will update the list of technologies and products that qualify for the energy-saving and water efficient enhanced capital allowances schemes.
-This will see the introduction of one new sub-technology and the removal of four existing sub-technologies for the energy saving scheme.
-A new grey water re-use technology will be added to the water efficient scheme along with two sub-technologies.
+Subject to state aid approval this measure will update the list of technologies and products.
+That qualifies for the energy-saving and water-efficient enhanced capital allowances schemes.
+This will see the introduction of one new sub-technology and the removal of four existing sub-technologies for the energy-saving scheme.
+A new greywater re-use technology will add to the water-efficient scheme along with two sub-technologies.